indianpoptart/Parks-and-Rec-App---iOS/README.md

 ## 3rd Party API's

 Thank you [topfunky](http://topfunky.com) for creating [hpple](https://github.com/topfunky/hpple), useful for website scraping and getting data from the website

+## Currently Testing in beta

+## What's New in v1.1
+-  Made schedules dynamic instead of static
+-  New test out schedule
+-  Minor bug fixes
+-  Minor graphical changes